johnny-psh/material-blog-jp/README.md

 # material-blog-jp (Jekyll Theme)
 Material-blog-jp is a blog build following material design principles.
 This theme is built using material design lite web framework.

-This theme consists of three
+This theme consists of four web pages, index, about, search and 404.
+Index will display all the blog posts, starting from the latest.
+Search will display a text field input and two of the latest blog posting.
+About will contain a description about the blog.
+404 will display when someone tried to access a resource that can not be found.

-Due to some of the limitations, please have at least two posts to push the footers to the bottom of the page, same goes for the "about" section
+Due to some of the limitations, please have at least two posts to push the footers to the bottom of the page, same goes for the "about" section.

 ![GitHub Logo](/screenshot.PNG)

 ## Installation
-Setup Jekyll in your environment "https://jekyllrb.com/docs/installation/windows/"
+Setup Jekyll in your environment https://jekyllrb.com/docs/installation/windows/

 Clone or fork this repository